smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/2019_Plans.md

   	at org.sahsu.rif.services.rest.StudyResultRetrievalServiceResource.getHealthCodesForProcessedStudy(StudyResultRetrievalServiceResource.java:697)
   	at sun.reflect.NativeMethodAccessorImpl.invoke0(Native Method)`
   ```
+  Tasks:

+  * Modify front end to support new D3 graphs;
+  * Create a new REST middleware service *getHomegeneity* to return the rif40_homegeneity data for the study with parameters: username
+    and studyID.
+I to 3 JSON records expected containing:
+    * genders
+    * homogeneity_dof
+    * homogeneity_chi2
+    * homogeneity_p
+    * linearity_chi2
+    * linearity_p
+    * explt5;
+  * Fix study summary report;
+  * Create a new REST middleware service *getCovariateLossReport* to return the covariate loss report; this will *LEFT OUTER JOIN* the
+    numerator and covariate tables, filter by the study and comparison areas respectively, and filter the covariates the max and min
+	ranges defined for the covariate to produce:
+	* Study or Comparision areas (S or C);
+	* Number of areas at mapping (covariate table) geolevel;
+	* Number of areas that join the numerator to the study or Comparision area for the study defined year and age sex group range;
+	* Number of areas that join the covaite to the study or Comparision area for defined coviate max/min limits;

 * [Issue #124 Multiple covariates](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/124) (first part for
   March 2019).
 This will be implemented this in two stages: